 Once you’re done browsing the aisles, step outside and head toward the bridge where the South Fork Crow River makes a splash and meanders through Hutchinson.
 Don’t forget to visit the Chief Little Crow statue on the banks of the river.

 3. McLeod County Veterans Memorial Park

-It’s going to cost you less to pay tribute to the memorabilia and memory to those who gave so generously in the line duty than it was those who served our country.
-The park is =southeast of where Main Street and Highway 22 intersect.
+It’s going to cost you less to pay tribute to the memorabilia and memory of those who gave so generously in the line duty than it was to those who served our country.
+The park is southeast of where Main Street and Highway 22 intersect.
 You can practically walk there from anywhere.

 Visitors have access to view tanks, military combat vehicles, helicopters, and memorials honoring those who served and still fulfill the call of duty.

 Take a stroll along the river and remember everything you have to be grateful for and those who gave and still give so generously in service.
 It’s the American thing to do.

 See Related: Best National Parks in the USA

 While strolling along Hutchinson’s Main Street, why not stop for a pint and a slice at the local food hub, MSSB?
 Fresh air always fuels the appetite, and Main Street Sports Bar is famous for its pizza, burgers, and beer.

 Indulge in a gooey serving of their cheese bread or mouthwatering pig wings, followed by a Hula Pizza topped with Canadian bacon or a juicy Street Heat Burger; MSSB will have your appetite appeased in mere minutes.